lyhung009/cars/README.md

 ####Technology used:

     - Angular10, AngularCLI for running the application.
+    - Ngrx for State management.
     - Bootstrap 4 for styling and ng-bootstrap for component.
-    - json-server for serving db.json.
+    - json-graphql-server for serving db.json.
     - ngx-progressbar for Youtube-like progress bar.
     - ng-lazyload-image for lazy load image.

 #### Implementation of client:
 - Logo